 - Turn the heat down to low and add the cream.
 Allow the cream to simmer for a few minutes until it has thickened.
 Finally, add the drained pasta to sauce and toss to coat.
 At this point I like to toss through a nice handful of grated Parmesan.
 It adds gorgeous salty flavour!
 Serve immediately.

-- For my original recipe posted in Mar 2014, I used homemade pasta.
-Fresh or dried pasta can be used.
+- For my original recipe posted in March 2014 I used homemade pasta, however dried or fresh pasta can be used.

 - I recommend cooking the pasta until it’s al dente, so a few minutes less than the packet instructions advise.